Bennotsi-MTG/Doomsday-Codex/basics.md

 2x GP in hand:
 1. cast Doomsday build: -> LED, IU, LP, LED, BW(ToA)
 2. cast GP, draw LED
-3. cast LED, sacrifice LED for UUU
+3. cast LED
-4. cast GP, draw IU
+4. hold priority, cast GP, sacrifice LED for UUU, draw IU
 5. cast IU, draw LP, LED, BW
 6. cast LP, crack for R
 7. cast LED
 8. hold priority, cast BW, sacrifice LED for BBB, wish for ToA
 9. cast ToA

-This pile has cost only BBB+1 and 4 life to execute and results in 9 storm, that is 18 lifeloss.
+This pile has cost only BBB+1 and 4 life to execute and results in 9 storm, which is 18 lifeloss.
 This pile is quite efficient when it comes to mana.
 We use the additional cantrip to draw a Lion's Eye Diamond before executing the rest of the pile and use that Lion's Eye Diamond to pay for much of the rest of the pile.
 We basically turn our additional Gitaxian Probe into a Lion's Eye Diamond with Doomsday.

-One difficulty in this is that Ideas Unbound actually draws Burning Wish before we can use the second Lion's Eye Diamond in the pile to pay for the red mana.
+One difficulty with this pile is that Ideas Unbound actually draws Burning Wish before we can sacrifice the second Lion's Eye Diamond in the pile to produce red mana.
 Therefore, one of the Lion's Eye Diamonds in the pile is replaced with a Lotus Petal, which together with one blue mana left from the first Lion's Eye Diamond pays for the Burning Wish.
-The second Lion's Eye Diamond is sacrificed for black mana and pays for all but 1 mana of Tendrils of Agony.
+The second Lion's Eye Diamond is sacrificed for three black mana and pays for all but 1 mana of Tendrils of Agony.

 *Three Wishes*